Jersey City vs. Hoboken: Which neighborhood is for you?

 Some of the most popular parks are Frank Sinatra Park, Elysian Park, and Columbus Square Park.
 The Hudson River Waterfront Walkway has boardwalks and green paths that let residents walk from Hoboken all the way to Port Liberte in Jersey City.

-Chilazi first moved to Hoboken in the early 1990s, when it was “an enclave for artists and musicians—kind of up and coming at the time.”
+Chilazi first moved to Hoboken in the early 1990s, when it was “an enclave for artists and musicians—kind of up and coming at the time,” she says.
 Similar to the transformation of Williamsburg and the East Village, Hoboken has become more family-friendly over the years.
 The influx of young singles stayed, had families, and other young couples began to consider Hoboken a viable alternative to Manhattan—for starting or raising a family.
-Maxwell’s closed in 2013; the person who used to book shows there now does the same job for the White Eagle Hall in Jersey City.

-Hoboken has a population of about 55,000, and it’s not particularly diverse: More than 80 percent of the population is white, according to the 2010 census.
-It’s also wealthy and well educated: The median household income is $104,265, and 75 percent of its residents have been to college.
-More than half of the employed residents work in New York City.
+Hoboken has a population of about 53,000, and it’s not particularly diverse: More than 80 percent of the population is white, according to a 2019 Census Bureau estimate.
+It’s also wealthy and well educated: The median household income is $147,620, and 80.5 percent of its residents have been to college.
+More than half of the employed residents work in NYC.

-Eating and shopping: Hoboken doesn’t have as many new restaurants and boutiques as Jersey City, and has a reputation for having more chains and franchises.
-But it has the most restaurants and bars per capita in the U.S., and there are plenty of gems to be found.
+While sadly some businesses did not survive the pandemic, there are many new businesses blossoming in Hoboken, which is helping it shed an outdated reputation for having chains and franchises.
+The city also has the most restaurants and bars per capita in the U.S., and there are plenty of gems to be found.
 Anthony David’s is a popular brunch spot.
 Healthy lunches and bowls are to be found at Acai Ya Later and Shaka Bowl.
-Cucharamama is a James Beard Award-nominated Latin American hotspot, and Augustino’s is a famed (and very cozy) Italian spot.
-The city’s Italian legacy is strongly felt in old-school delis like Fiore’s, Vito’s and M & P Biancamano.
+Augustino’s is a famed (and very cozy) Italian spot.
+The city’s Italian legacy is also strongly felt in old-school delis like Fiore’s, Vito’s, and M & P Biancamano.

-Retail is concentrated mainly on Washington Street, where you’ll find boutiques like Alba, Oran, Washington General Store, and the Roost (a hybrid “espresso bar and lifestyle shop”).
+Retail is concentrated mainly on Washington Street, where you’ll find boutiques like Alba, Oran, Washington General Store, and the Roost, a Hoboken outpost of an East Village “espresso bar and lifestyle shop.”